ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/stable.rst

 The reviewer of this change has to check the following:

-1. Download the reports from S3 and check they are the correct ones
+1. Download the reports from S3 and check they are the correct ones.
+Correct means that the date and the version in the report matches the release.

    .. code-block::